-- File format: base64 encoded text - At the head of the XSCF settings information, the basic identification information is contained in the text format.
-The following information can be confirmed using a text viewer. - System at the time when the XSCF settings information was saved - Date when it is saved - Whether it is encrypted - It is necessary to shut down all physical partitions (PPARs) before executing restoreconfig. - restoreconfig downloads the XSCF settings information and verifies whether the information is correct.
+- At the head of the XSCF configuration information, the basic identification information is contained in the text format.
+The following information can be confirmed using a text viewer. - System at the time when the XSCF configuration information was saved - Date when it is saved - Whether it is encrypted - It is necessary to shut down all physical partitions (PPARs) before executing restoreconfig. - restoreconfig downloads the XSCF configuration information and verifies whether the information is correct.
 When authentication is finished, XSCF is reset and data is restored.